 My father, Michael, passed away on March 7, 2017 at age 96.
 I did not consider starting the trek while he was alive.
-This journey is dedicated to his memory.
-(Because of the late start, I encountered a “heat dome” in the southwest US, which caused me to have to cut the trip short.
-It was 120 degrees in Phoenix the week I stopped walking.)
+This journey is in honor, and dedicated to his memory.

 - Aren’t you afraid for your safety?
 Getting attacked?
 Being robbed?

 Every account I’ve read about walking across America is filled with people offering generous and kind assistance, food, money, shelter, and good wishes.
 Also, I’ve lived more than half my life in Oakland, California, which some people are afraid to drive through, which is utterly ridiculous.
 People are generally good.
 The only time I’ve ever been mugged was in one everyone’s favorite cities, Barcelona.